-When assessing the two solutions, reviewers found Adobe Stock easier to use and administer.
-However, Flickr is easier to set up.
-Reviewers agreed that both vendors make it equally easy to do business overall.
+When assessing the two solutions, reviewers found Adobe Stock easier to use and do business with overall.
+However, reviewers preferred the ease of set up with Flickr, along with administration.

 Reviewers felt that Adobe Stock meets the needs of their business better than Flickr.